iamlvv/Parklio/README.md

 - When you register a new vehicle successfully, the system will response a parking key in a popup notification.
 Please keep it carefully, because you will need it to check out the vehicle.
 You can copy it and paste it somewhere else.
 In case you do not remember the plate number, you can go to the page Statistics, it will show you all the vehicles that are currently in the system, go find the vehicle which is marked as "Haven't checked out yet", and you will see the plate number of that vehicle.
 Because this is just a simple project, it does not have features like using camera to scan the plate number, so you have to do it manually, both check in and check out.
 - The backend server is deployed on Render using free version, **so it might take a while to start the server if it is inactive for a long time**.
 According to Render, it will be inactive after 15 mins not using it.
 Please be patient, or you can contact me for any problems.
 The last time I checked, it took about **10 - 30 seconds** to start the server.
 After that, it will run smoothly.
-- The app is not fully responsive yet, so it is better to use it on a laptop or a desktop, especially using the screen provided by the company.
+- The app is not fully responsive yet, so it is better to use it on a laptop or a desktop, I recommend using the screen provided by the company.
-- The app is not fully tested yet, so there might be some bugs.
+- The app is not fully tested yet (though I have tried to test all cases I thought of), so there might be some bugs.
 If you find any, please let me know.
 - Because of the size of the project, the app is not fully secured yet, for example, I only use 1 type of token instead of two (refresh and access token), so please do not use your real password or any sensitive information.
 I will try to improve the security of the app in the future.

 # Sum up

-Based on what I have learnt about SOLID and OOP, I tried to apply it to this project.
-However, I am not sure if I did it correctly or not (I may fail the OOP part, but I have tried to keep the code clean and follow SOLID rules).
+Based on what I have learnt about SOLID and OOP, I tried to apply them to this project.
+However, I am not sure if I did it correctly or not (I may fail the OOP part, but I have made an effort to keep the code clean and follow SOLID rules as possible as I could).
 I will be very grateful if you can give me some feedbacks about this.
 Thank you very much for your time and consideration.